SquidDev/LuaCompilerProject/doc/types/Misc.md

 ## Strict

-Represents a type that structuarly identical variables cannot be converted to.
+Represents a type that structurally identical variables cannot be converted to.
 The `strict` modifier on interfaces is the easiest way to achieve this.
 ```lua
 interface Strict<T> extends T
 end